 Like owls, Northern Harriers rely on their hearing as well as their vision to hunt, and they sometimes subdue their larger prey by drowning them.
 Males can have up to five female partners at once, although it’s more common for them to have just one or two.

-Northern Harriers are the most owl-like hawks in Arkansas and North America.
+Northern Harriers are the most owl-like hawks in Ohio and North America.
 They rely heavily on their acute hearing as well as their excellent vision to hunt for prey.

 My grandson said he seen a Bald Eagle near the Akron Airport this week.
 Is this possible?